michaelosity/toy-code/swift/iss/readme.md

 Write an iOS app that displays the international space station location on a map using the [REST API](http://open-notify.org/Open-Notify-API/ISS-Location-Now/).

+## Implementation Notes

+When rushing through the implementation I noticed a few things I would probably do differently.

+1. I'd use a serial queue instead of a concurrent dispatch queue.
+Instead of using dispatch_get_global_queue() I'd create a serial queue so that each request is dispatched in order.
+2. I might also keep track of the timestamp from the retrieved location and ensure that we never update the UI with an earlier time (which could happen as written).

 # MIT LICENSE

 The MIT License (MIT)